Disease and Drug Information

 Breast cancer is one of the most common cancers that can develop in women.
 Fortunately, many effective treatment options are available for breast cancer, whether it is localized or more advanced.
 Breast cancer begins within the glandular tissues of the breast, usually the ducts (tubes that carry milk to the nipple) and lobules (glands that make milk).
 It occurs in both men and women, although male breast cancer is rare.

-Arizona Oncology offers an integrated team-oriented approach to provide you with the best possible care.
+Arizona Oncology offers an integrated team-oriented approach to breast cancer treatment at all of our 30+ locations across the state of Arizona.
 We are also eager to explain the facts and answer your questions at every step along the way.
-Our team of dedicated, highly-trained physicians and staff is committed to providing the highest quality compassionate care to our patients.
+Our team of dedicated, highly-trained physicians and staff are committed to providing the highest quality compassionate breast cancer care to our patients.

-We understand that a new diagnosis of breast cancer can be overwhelming.
-Our team of experts will arrange your consultation quickly so you can get the information you need.
-We will help you, and your family, make individualized treatment decisions in partnership with our medical team.
-During this process, you will gain the knowledge and confidence to help manage your cancer and continue with routine activities of daily life.
+We understand that a new diagnosis of breast cancer can be overwhelming, and you probably have many questions and concerns.
+We are with you every step of the way, from creating a treatment plan, getting a second opinion, and helping you with what to expect after treatment–including breast reconstruction surgery.
+During this process, you will gain the knowledge and confidence to help manage your breast cancer and continue with routine activities of daily life.

 What are the different kinds of breast cancer and how are they different?
 Learn about the types of breast cancer, how they are determined and classified.

 At Arizona Oncology, your breast cancer specialist will work together with you to develop a breast cancer treatment plan that’s best for you based on the type of breast cancer, hormone receptors that are present, stage of your breast cancer and various other factors.
 Your treatment options may include:

 - Radiation Therapy

 - Targeted Therapy